CVE-2000-1227

 01 // Technical Summary

 Windows NT 4.0 and Windows 2000 servers are vulnerable to a denial-of-service (DoS) attack.
-Attackers can remotely exhaust server resources by sending a flood of malformed SMB requests, leading to service unavailability and potential business disruption.
+Attackers can remotely exhaust server resources by flooding them with malformed SMB requests, leading to service unavailability and potential business disruption.

 02 // Vulnerability Mechanism